Brian Joseph: Ohio State University

-Joseph received an A.B. in linguistics from Yale University, and his A.M. and Ph.D. in linguistics from Harvard University.
-After a year at the University of Alberta (September 1978 - August 1979) as an Izaak Walton Killam Memorial Post-doctoral Fellow, he moved to Ohio State University, where he has spent his entire professional career, retiring in June 2024 and becoming Professor Emeritus.
+After a year at the University of Alberta (September 1978 – August 1979) as an Izaak Walton Killam Memorial Post-doctoral Fellow, he moved to Ohio State University, where he has spent his entire professional career, retiring in June 2024 and becoming Professor Emeritus.
+He became associate professor in 1985 and professor in 1988.
+From 1987 to 1997, he served as chair of the Department of Linguistics.
+In 1997, he was appointed Kenneth E. Naylor Professor of South Slavic Languages and Linguistics, a position jointly held between the Department of Linguistics and the Department of Slavic and East European Languages and Cultures.

 Joseph was the Vice-President of the Linguistic Society of America in 2018 and served as the organization's President in 2019 (actually from January 2019 to January 2020).
 He was previously President of the North American Association for the History of the Language Sciences and currently serves as co-editor of the Journal of Greek Linguistics, a journal he helped to found in 2000.